Get Help Today(855) 593-1695

 Other common traits which can influence suicide include:

 - Family history

 - Sexual, physical or emotional abuse

 - Brain chemical imbalances

 Behaviors that indicate an increased suicide risk range from oversleeping, increased drug and/or alcohol abuse, insomnia, and speaking of suicide.
 If a loved one mentions suicide or has attempted suicide, get help now.

-A major component of suicide prevention is support and connection.
-If you or a loved one is contemplating suicide as a result of a substance abuse issue, there is always hope.
-Many programs are in place to assist in suicide prevention.
+A major component of prevention is support and connection.
+If you or a loved one is suicidal, there is always hope.
+Many programs are in place to assist in rehabilitation and prevention.
 They provide support and also help individuals needing encouragement.

 Reaching out for help to heal is key.
-Contact a treatment professional today who can help you change and save your life.
+Contact a treatment provider today.

 What are you struggling with?